Hand therapy exercises after stroke will help you regain your fine motor skills and finally get your hand back.

 Hand therapy is our specialty (if you couldn’t tell) and we changed the game by making it fun, too.

-If you enjoy music and gaming and would like to see your hand function improve in just 2 weeks, then you will love MusicGlove.
+If you enjoy music and gaming, then you will love MusicGlove.

 The device fits over your hand like a glove, and then you are encouraged to make various therapeutic pinching movements in sync with a musical game.

 It’s a lot of fun, and it’s clinically proven to improve hand function in just 2 weeks.